 Auto-fill is a feature of Google Chrome that automatically fills your information in some dialogue boxes.
-Like for example if you used your email ID or password to log in a site and save that information, next time when you want to log in that site it gives you the option of just clicking the auto-fill recommendation that shows up and it fills your email ID and password automatically without you having to manually enter it.
-It is also helpful when filling certain forms.
+For example, if you use your email ID or password to log into a site and save that information, the next time you want to log in to that site it gives you the option of just clicking on the auto-fill recommendation that shows up and it fills your email ID and password automatically without you having to manually enter it.
+It is also helpful when filling out certain forms.

 But sometimes you have changed the information and haven’t updated or saved in your browser and these wrong auto-fills show up or what if a friend of yours used your laptop and now the auto-fill shows his information.
-So in this case you can simply delete the auto-fills in your Chrome browser.
+In this case, you can simply delete the auto-fills in your Chrome browser.
 Following are the steps that will help you through this process:

 Delete all auto-fill entries from Google Chrome